Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Denver and its opponents have combined to score more than 41.5 points in four of 12 games this season.

-- Detroit has combined with its opponents to score more than 41.5 points in six of 13 games this season.
+- Denver has combined with its opponents to score more than 42 points in four of 12 games this season.

-- The two teams combine to score 36.7 points per game, 4.8 less than the over/under in this contest.
+- The two teams combine to score 36.7 points per game, 5.3 less than the total in this contest.

-- The 44.5 points per game these two squads have allowed their opponents to score this season are 3.0 more than the 41.5 total in this contest.
+- These two squads surrender a combined 44.5 points per game, 2.5 more than this contest's over/under.

 Broncos stats and trends